 - Educational Philosophy (EDSE 510)

 - IEP (EDSE 512)

 - Case Study Summary (EDSE 613)

 - Work Sample (EDSE 618)

 - Picture (optional)

-- Generalist PLACE results, showing that you have passed
+- Generalist PLACE results, including sub-scales, showing that you have passed

 Securing Permission to Take the Examination